 When her genius grandfather dies, a young woman’s simple life is changed immeasurably, going from a humble history scholar to owner of the world’s leading company in AI and energy research and a symbol of hope for millions.
 The emergence of her company’s sentient AI systems, and science fiction level technologies however do not go unnoticed by world leaders and those behind the scenes pulling their strings, and she and her team find themselves in a race against the corrupt and the powerful to elevate humanity from the sins of its past to a brighter utopian future.
 However, with this technology and science improving almost daily, there is now another power, infinitely more capable she needs to deal with.

 The Summer of Reasoning is a series of three paperback books whose timeline begins in 2025 and follows one optimistic and possible future of the technological singularity for mankind.
-Click on the book picture below to get more info and for the links to buy or go straight to the Amazon page here.

-The first book in the trilogy, The Phoney War, starts the journey off, introducing the main characters and the plot, it is a lighter and slower paced read than the second two books, mainly concentrating on how everything starts, developing the plot, the characters, the science and the technology.
-This first book is also available as a free download => Here
+The first book in the trilogy, The Phoney War, starts the journey off, introducing the main characters and the plot, it is a lighter and slower paced read than the second two books, mainly concentrating on how everything starts, developing the plot, the characters, the science and the technology for the action in the second two.

 The Writing Journey